What is recycled paint? Is it any good?

 We recommend choosing a paint colour once you have seen it under natural daylight.
 Try painting a square and watch how it changes throughout the day, or paint a stir stick that you can move to different walls and even different rooms.
 That way you can see how the paint dries and how it will look in different lighting conditions.

 Is the colour the same in the can as it is on the label?

-When our labels arrive at our warehouse, we use our photo-spectrometer to check for colour match, but it's not always a perfect guage because of light sources, limitations of printing, and being on a different substrate (paper).
-The truest way to test the colour to the label is to dab a little bit on the label and let it dry.
-We think that you’ll find it's a close match.
+When our labels arrive at our warehouse, we use our photo-spectrometer to check for colour match, but it's not always a perfect gauge because of light sources, limitations of printing, and being on a different substrate (paper).
+The truest way to test the colour in the can to the label is to dab a little bit on the label and let it dry.
+We think you’ll find that it's a close match.